sorentwo/soren-website/audit/index.md

 **Rails can be blazing fast with caching!**

 Caching is vital to any fast production application.
-It **makes your app faster** by letting it doing less work.
+It **makes your app faster** by letting it do less work.
 Whether that means pages are built once and shared, or that content is served from geographically closer locations, customers will **feel the difference**.

-Caching is a broad topic with a lot of nuance.
+Caching is a broad, nuanced topic.
 It is one of the classic [hard things in computer science](https://martinfowler.com/bliki/TwoHardThings.html)!
 Even experienced developers may not be familiar with every technique or strategy available in Rails.
 We'll help you identify what is holding your app back and where to apply caching to speed it up using techniques like: